cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 `/` -- the root directory

   - This is the folder that contains _everything_.
   - It has no parent.
-Try running `cd ..` from this directory: you'll end up back in `/`!
+Try running `cd ..` from this directory: you will end up back in `/`!

 __Note__: `pwd` and `.` are _not_ the same thing. `pwd` is a _command_ which when run prints out the full path of the current directory. `.` (when used as a directory) is _not a command_.
-It's merely a shortcut that can be used instead of typing out an entire directory name.
+It is merely a shortcut that can be used instead of typing out an entire directory name.
 {:.ui.warning.message}

 ## Running Commands

 Commands can be run in a number of ways.
-Most types of commands you'll encounter are "global commands."
-This means you can run these commands no matter what directory you're in.
+Most types of commands you will encounter are "global commands."
+This means you can run these commands no matter what directory you are in.
 These commands can be run just by typing their name:

 {% highlight bash %}
 # Some example commands: